 2. A business valuation encourages the owner to take a long term and more strategic view of the business.
 Of course the main focus of the business owner is managing the day to day issues and driving the business forward.
 But just occasionally it is helpful to stand back from the business and examine the broader strengths and weaknesses of the business.
 The business valuation will effectively provide an owner with an external perspective of the business.
 This “helicopter view” will enable to see their business as others might see it, and provide pointers to improving the long term profitability of the business.
 Read here the 8 Aspects to Increase Business Value.

 Valuing a business can be something of a dark art, and indeed there are many issues that can subtly influence what a business could be worth.
 Ultimately of course only a buyer can say what the business is worth to them.
-However, CMC Partners have teamed up with Value Builder to provide a valuation tool that will give a guide to a business valuation, and highlight areas where the business could be approved, benchmarking against other similar businesses.
-The exercise takes about 10 minutes.
-Get your Business Valuation Here .
+However, CMC Partners can give a guide to a business valuation, and highlight areas where the business could be approved, allowing you to benchmark against other similar businesses.
+To find out more get in touch.
 It is a pretty easy first step, and is guaranteed to provide an owner with some food for thought!